Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Call 911 or your local emergency number if:

-You are elderly; have stomach or colon problems, chronic liver disease, or hemochromatosis; or have a suppressed immune system.
+You are an elderly adult, have stomach or colon problems, chronic liver disease, or hemochromatosis, or have a suppressed immune system

 You have signs of dehydration such as excessive thirst, dizziness, or lightheadedness.

 A doctor will ask you about your illness and examine you carefully.
 Your blood pressure, pulse, breathing rate, and temperature will be checked.
 A sample of your stool may be tested for bacteria.
 There are many types of foodborne diseases, so treatment will depend on your symptoms.
 You’ll likely be given fluids through a vein in your arm.
 This helps replace water and minerals lost with vomiting and diarrhea.
 You may be admitted to the hospital if your symptoms are very severe.

 Rest and drink plenty of liquids.

 Don't have solid foods until you feel better.

 Don’t take medicines for diarrhea unless your doctor tells you to.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR